Popular searches

 The stages

-The 2024 Ford RideLondon Classique, part of the UCI Women’s World Tour, will feature three unique courses across London and Essex from 24 to 26 May.
+The 2024 Ford RideLondon Classique, part of the UCI Women’s World Tour, featured three unique courses across London and Essex from 24 to 26 May.

-The courses produce three thrilling days of racing for some of the world’s best riders – not to mention a fast-paced spectacle for fans to watch on both the roadside and TV.
+The courses produced three thrilling days of racing for some of the world’s best riders.

 Stage One